TomasOlsson/BrickedSv07-Sv07Plus/README.md

 7. Insert the USB stick in the right corner of the printer screen.

 8. Write `reboot` into PuTTY when you're done.
+Or just pull the plug on it.
+Don´t forget to plug it back after few second. :)

 9. If you get the “Your languages”- screen.
 Do steps 1 to 4 and go to step 9 when you're logged in.
 And DO NOT set up your printer yet.